 Other Names for Denver Steak

-The Denver steak was discovered by meat scientist and associate professor at Colorado State University’s Centre for Meat Safety & Quality, Dale Woerner, in the 2000s, so it is a relatively new piece of meat on the butcher’s block.
+The Denver cut steak was discovered by meat scientist and associate professor at Colorado State University’s Center for Meat Safety & Quality, Dale Woerner, in the 2000s, so it is a relatively new piece of meat on the butcher’s block.